xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [1][PI01] | A student demonstrates in practice that the (SE) instruments (method / technique) have been effectively used.
 Description |           | Understanding and the ability to use suitable methods and techniques are key to a professional software engineer.
 Relevance   | 80        |
 Instruments |           | Jekyll, tire & elasticsearch, capistrano, chef, ssh, git, MVC and more.
-Products    |           | End-result, including all other components that lead to the end-result.
+Products    |           | (description of the) usage of relevant instruments.

   |         |
 -:|:-------:|-----------|
 PI          | [2][PI02] | A student demonstrates in practice on the basis of valid arguments to have taken a grounded (design) decision.
-Description |           | Decisiveness and the ability to recognize (in)valid arguments are key to a professional software engineer.
-Within the design of software, the system architecture and the system deployment process, decisions will be documented for demonstration purposes.
+Description |           | Within the design of software, the system architecture and the system deployment process, decisions with their arguments will be documented.
 Relevance   | 65        | During my orientating internship I was criticized for hesitating to make decisions.
 I wish to improve on this aspect.
-Products    |           |
+Products    |           | Argumentation for decisions found within documentation for the design of the distributed search architecture (from advice/research documents) and the documentation for the design of search.

   |         |
 -:|:-------:|-----------|
 PI          | [3][PI03] | A student delivers a product, result that meets the agreed requirements and quality.
-Description |           |
+Description |           | An approved acceptance test will take place.
+Part(s) of this plan measures compliance with the agreed requirements and quality.
 Relevance   | 100       | I want to be evaluated on the result of my internship.
 Being able to deliver results is key to a professional software engineer.
-Products    |           |
+Products    |           | Acceptance test, documents that describe requirements and quality aspects.
-**Note**    |           | At the time of writing it is uncertain if I wish to exhibit this PI.
+Note        |           | The specific documents will be (hyper-)linked here at a later stage of my internship.

   |         |